Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Formulation of the problem, standing assumptions and main results

 \begin{remark} The dependence of the error on the the number $n_{\mathrm{in}}$ of units in the layer could certainly be improved by looking at multilayer neural networks.
 Unfortunately, quantifying the performance of these architectures is much more difficult and we could not find in the function approximation literature suitable rate of convergence results which could be useful in our setting.
-Also, the error from the Euler scheme could probably be improved to order $1$ instead of $1/2$ (i.e., the last term $\epsilon_3(\Delta t)$ should be of the order $\Delta t$ instead of $\sqrt{\Delta t}$).
+This is due to the fact that we need to approximate simultaneously a function and its derivative.
+Also, the error from the Euler scheme could probably be improved to order $1$ instead of $1/2$ (i.e., the last term $\epsilon_3(\Delta t)$ should be of the order $\Delta t$ instead of $\sqrt{\Delta t}$) since the result of Theorem~\ref{thm:main-thm-discreteMKV} is expected to require only a weak order.
 However, we are only able to reach this order at the expense of extra regularity properties of the decoupling field.
 Since we did not want to add (and prove) extra smoothness assumptions on the decoupling field, we only claim order $1/2$ in the mesh of the time discretization. \end{remark}

 \begin{remark} Theorem~\ref{thm:main-thm-discreteMKV} provides a bound on the approximation error.
 In the numerical implementation, the expectation in $\check J^N$ over the $N-$agent population is replaced by an empirical average over a finite number of populations, which leads to an estimation (or ``generalization'') error.
-In the ergodic, setting we have analyzed this type of error in~\cite{CarmonaLauriere_DL_periodic}.
-In the finite horizon setting considered here, similar techniques can be used to bound the generalization error.
-We refrain from doing so for the sake of brevity, leaving it for a future work. \end{remark}
+A bound on this type of error is provided in Theorem~8 of our companion paper~\cite{CarmonaLauriere_DL_periodic} using the regularity of the cost function.
+Note that the problem analyzed in~\cite{CarmonaLauriere_DL_periodic} is also an optimal control problem (obtained after a suitable reformulation of the original problem) in which we replace the optimal control by a neural network.
+Due to this kinship, we believe that a similar analysis could be carried out for the time dependent problem tackled in the present work, but due to space constraints we leave this for future work.
+However, strictly speaking, on the top of the two types of error discussed in the text, we should also consider a third source of error coming from the use of stochastic gradient descent to implement algorithmically the approximation of the population ensemble by an empirical average.
+This could be approached using recent results like those described of~\cite{MR3797719}.